nimlab/NMH_Stubbs2023/README.md

 # Heterogeneous neuroimaging findings across substance use disorders localize to a common brain network

-Supporting code for for Stubbs et al. (in press).
+Supporting code for: Stubbs et al. (in press).
 Heterogeneous neuroimaging findings across substance use disorders localize to a common brain network. *Nature Mental Health* (DOI: TBD).

 ## Environment installation
 It is recommended to use [mamba](https://github.com/mamba-org/mamba) to install the conda environment: